 A speech-language pathologist, or SLP, will test your loved one's speech, language, and thinking skills.
-The SLP will look at how well he talks and understands what others say.
-The SLP will test his attention, memory, reasoning, and problem solving.
+The SLP will look at how well they talk and understand what others say.
+The SLP will test their attention, memory, reasoning, and problem solving.

 Treatment for RHD

-The SLP will work with your loved one to improve her skills.
-Treatment will depend on the problems she has.
-The SLP may need to help her become aware of these problems.
-The SLP may suggest tools that will help her in her daily life.
-For example, she may need a calendar to help her remember what she has to do each day.
-She may need word or picture cues to help her prepare a meal.
-The goal is to help her care for herself as much as possible.
+The SLP will work with your loved one to improve their skills.
+Treatment will depend on the problems they have.
+The SLP may need to help them become aware of these problems.
+The SLP may suggest tools that will help them in daily life.
+For example, they may need a calendar to help remember what they have to do each day.
+They may need word or picture cues to help prepare a meal.
+The goal is to help them care for themself as much as possible.

 Tips for Helping Someone With RHD

-- Ask questions to keep him on topic.
+- Ask questions to keep them on topic.